-Deep in the heart of Texas lies one of the nation’s most legendary rivalries: the University of Texas at Austin (also called UT) versus Texas A&M University.
-With big attitudes and even bigger campus lore, both schools have developed distinct identities and fiercely loyal fan bases in their own right.
-Whether you’re considering the academic prestige, world-class athletic programs, or deeply rooted traditions, both institutions stand as strong pillars of higher education in the Lone Star State.
+Deep in the heart of Texas lies one of the nationās most legendary rivalries: the University of Texas at Austin (UT Austin) versus Texas A&M University.
+With big attitudes and legendary campus lore, both schools have distinct identities with fiercely loyal fan bases.
+Whether youāre looking for academic prestige, world-class athletic programs, or deeply rooted traditions, UT Austin and Texas A&M both stand as strong pillars of higher education in the Lone Star State.

 But how do you choose between these two exceptional universities?
 For students, the decision goes beyond epic football games and iconic mascots.
-Picking the “best fit” school means finding a place that aligns with your academic goals, personal values, and future aspirations.
+Picking the ābest fitā school means finding a place that aligns with your academic goals, personal values, and future aspirations.

-Let’s break down what makes UT and Texas A&M unique, and help you uncover which one might be the best fit for you.
+Letās break down what makes UT Austin and Texas A&M unique to help you uncover which one might be the best fit for you.

 Choosing the right college is one of the most important decisions a student can make.
-It’s not just about rankings or reputation—it’s about finding the school where you’ll thrive academically, socially, and emotionally during a critical juncture in your new adult life.
-At Empowerly, we specialize in helping students identify their unique needs—whether they’re looking for research opportunities, a specific campus vibe, or flexible financial aid options.
+Itās not just about rankings or reputation.
+Itās about finding the school where youāll thrive: academically, socially, and emotionally.
+At Empowerly, we specialize in helping students identify their unique needs, whether theyāre looking for research opportunities, a specific campus vibe, or flexible financial aid options.

 Committed to starting your dreams in Texas?
-For students weighing UT and Texas A&M, factors like campus culture, program strengths, and even location can make all the difference.
+For students weighing UT Austin and Texas A&M, factors like campus culture, program strengths, and even location can make all the difference.

-We’re here to help!
-Empowerly’s personalized counseling helps demystify this process, guiding you toward the school that’s the perfect match for your individual goals.
+This article gives you a good overview, but if you need more help, reach out to Empowerlyās expert staff.
+Our personalized counseling services help demystify the college application process, guiding you toward the school thatās the perfect match for your individual goals.

 A Brief History of UT and Texas A&M

-Next, let’s compare the facts.
-If you’re serious about enrolling in a top school in Texas, these two universities are worth considering for your list.
-Let’s start with introductions…
+Next, letās compare the facts.
+If youāre serious about enrolling in a top school in Texas, UT Austin and Texas A&M are both worth considering.
+Letās start with a brief overview of each school:

 University of Texas at Austin

-- Public/Private: Public research university.
+- Public/Private: Public research university

-- Size of Student Body: Approximately 42,000 students.
+- Size of Student Body: Approximately 52,000 students

 Texas A&M University